Difference Between Heart Rate and Pulse Rate

 This is conclusive proof that the heart need not beat overly fast and aggressively to have the body supplied with the required amount of oxygenated blood.

-But if the heart rate is too low constantly, then it might be an indication of the patient requiring immediate medical care.
+But if the heart rate is too low constantly, it might indicate that the patient requires immediate medical care.
 There could be several reasons as to why the heart rate is low.
 One of them is the medications consumed by the patient.

-These side effects include a highly reduced or extremely high heart rate, glucagon production in the body and therefore increasing blood glucose level and thickening the blood.
+These side effects include a highly reduced or extremely high heart rate, glucagon production in the body, increased blood glucose level and thickening of the blood.

 Other reasons for low heart rate are irregular heartbeats, angina pectoris, or even high blood pressure.
 This is because their body needs at least twice the amount of oxygen required by a normal adult to satisfy the needs of the tissue.